OpenBricks/openbricks/DOCS/README_en.txt

     file you want to use for GeeXboX to scan.
 The channels.conf file will then be automatically generated.

+* DVD Navigation Menus

+    GeeXboX allows 2 DVD playback mode:
+     - Direct movie playback (default).
+     - DVD Navigation Menu support (fairly experimental).

+    The first one can be safely trusted for playing any kind of DVD.
+Once inserted, the disc is automatically detected and MPlayer tries to play the title it consider as the movie one.
+The major advantage is that all copyright, advertisement and menu parts are skipped to allow a direct playback.
+However, in some situations (like DVDs with enhanced menus or most of the series DVD, containing multiple titles to be played) this method is inaccurate and you'll not be able to watch your DVD correctly.

+    The second one, while still experimental (but has really good chances to works fine) supports the regular DVD Navigation Menus and let you control your DVD the same way you'll do it using a regular commercial DVD player.

+    You can use the GeeXboX options menu to switch between the DVD playback methods, according to the DVD disc you're trying to watch.

+    You can also make use of the GeeXboX ISO generator to select the default DVD playback method you want.

 | GENERATION
 | ~~~~~~~~~~